Notes on the Geography of The United Kingdom: London 9: East End

 Canary Wharf from Dingle Gardens.
-The three tallest buildings are HSBC, designed by Foster and Partners, and the Citigroup and One Canada Square Buildings, both by Cesar Pelli.
+The three tallest buildings include HSBC, designed by Foster and Partners, and the Citigroup and One Canada Square Buildings, both by Cesar Pelli.
 The elbow-high building nuzzling HSBC houses Credit Suisse and the Bank of America.
 One Canada Square tenants include Burlington Resources, Hartford Life, KPMG, Maersk, and Novartis.
 You know: the usual crowd of small fry.
 Upstarts.

 A surviving bit of the West India Docks, with the West India Quay on the left; at its far end is the Billingsgate Fish Market.

 The High and the Mighty: One Canada Place, flanked by HSBC and Citigroup.